In most situations, inheriting a legacy is a good thing, but not in IT.

 No, it certainly does not mean so.

-I wouldn’t be surprised to know that many companies had spent a good deal of money on these systems when they were first introduced to their businesses.
+I wouldn’t be surprised to know that many companies spent a good deal of money on these systems when they were first introduced to their businesses.

-At that time, they were built with the latest technology and were the coolest of things to have.
+At that time, they were built with the latest technology and were the coolest things to have.

 But with the advancement in technology, these companies found themselves struggling with the issues caused by such legacy systems.

-Many companies are still using such outdated legacy systems, because:
+Many companies are still using such outdated legacy systems because:

 1. They still work and get the job done

-A popular saying goes, “if it ain’t broke, don’t fix it”.
+A popular saying goes, “if it ain’t broke, don’t fix it.”

-2. Difficult to replace
+2. They are difficult to replace

 Customized legacy applications supporting essential business processes are hard to replace.